smartcodercareer/website-content/blog/what-programming-language-to-learn-for-web-development-in-2021/index.md

 So use all the resources you can, but first, learn the basics, and then you can decide which other language or framework you will start learning next.

-So this is my answer to the question “What Programming Language To Learn first For Web Development in 2021”, they are HTML, CSS, and Javascript in this order.
+So this is my answer to the question “Which Programming Language To Learn first For Web Development in 2021”, they are HTML, CSS, and Javascript in this order.

 If you found this post helpful, consider sharing it, so I will be motivated to publish more posts that will help you get the IT career you want.